-The Panel initiated this review in November 2011 with the publication of an Issues Paper.
-The Issues Paper outlined the purpose of the review, provided some background information and set out a series of questions to facilitate consultation.
+The Panel initiated this review in November 2011 with the publication of an issues paper.
+The issues paper outlined the purpose of the review, provided some background information and set out a series of questions to facilitate consultation.
 Consultation on the Issues Paper closed on 2 December 2011 and four submissions were received.
-Where relevant, issues raised in the submissions are discussed throughout this report and a summary of the issues raised is also set out in Appendix B.
+The issues raised were considered by the Panel in its draft determination and a summary of the issues raised, and the Panel's considerations, are set out in Appendix B.